Korean hip-hop: B-boying scene

-B-boying, also known as break dancing, was introduced to Korea in the 1980s by dance clubs in the Itaewon neighborhood of Seoul, which were frequented by U.S. military personnel and other foreigners.
-But it is wasn't until 2001 that Korean b-boys received international recognition when the dance crew Visual Shock won "best show" and fourth place at Battle of the Year, the biggest b-boy competition in the world.
+B-boying, also known as break dancing, was introduced to South Korea in the 1980s by dance clubs in the Itaewon neighborhood of Seoul, which was frequented by U.S. military personnel and other foreigners.
+There are different opinions on what truly counts as the first group that started the trend of incorporating elements of break dance into korean music, but the earliest example is the group UCDC (United College Dance Club) formed by Lee Sung Moon.
+Dance crew called "Rhythm touch" was initially influential,as they were back dancers for singers Insooni and Kim Wan-sun.
+In 1983, Lee also founded the breaking dance group "Spark", which is also cited as the first Korean breaking dance group.
+One of the most famous venues these early dance groups learned thesr skills from was a club called Moonnight in Itaewon, which was originally a foreigners only club.
+However, it wasn't until 2001 that Korean b-boys received international recognition when the dance crew Visual Shock won "best show" and fourth place at Battle of the Year, the biggest b-boy competition in the world.
 Korean crews went on to win either first or second place at the competition for the next several years.

 In 2007, the Korean Tourism Organization founded an international b-boying competition called R-16 Korea.
-The event, which draws tens of thousands of spectators to Seoul each year, is also highly profitable for the Korean government.
-Korean hip hop artists, including Jay Park, Yoon Mi-rae, and Drunken Tiger's Tiger JK, have performed at R-16.
+The event, which draws tens of thousands of spectators to Seoul each year, is also highly profitable for the South Korean government.
+South Korean hip-hop artists, including Jay Park, Yoon Mi-rae, and Drunken Tiger's Tiger JK, have performed at R-16.

-B-boying has also experienced popularity in Korean theater, including, notably, the musical, Ballerina Who Loved a B-Boy, which premiered in Korea in 2005 with performances in other countries, including Singapore, Japan, China, Guam, Colombia, the United Kingdom, and the United States.
-The show was still staged daily in Korea as of 2013.
+B-boying has also experienced popularity in South Korean theater, including, notably, the musical, Ballerina Who Loved a B-Boy, which premiered in South Korea in 2005 with performances in other countries, including Singapore, Japan, China, Guam, Colombia, the United Kingdom, and the United States.
+The show was still staged daily in South Korea as of 2013.

 Fashion

-Fashion wise, many Korean youths prefer hip hop taste.
-Hip hop urban wear or streetwear usually goes hand in hand with the K-hip hop scene, now becoming mainstream.
-YG Entertainment, one of the biggest hip hop promoters in Korea, does a few sponsorship deals in clothing.
+Fashion-wise, many South Korean youths prefer hip-hop taste. hip-hop urban wear or streetwear usually goes hand in hand with the K-hip-hop scene, now becoming mainstream.
+YG Entertainment, one of the biggest hip-hop promoters in South Korea, does a few sponsorship deals in clothing.
 YG artist, Jinusean's Sean started his own clothing company called MF (Majah Flavah).
-On June 28, 2012, YG made an agreement with Cheil Industries to launch their own fashion brand catering not only to Korean teens, but also to the global fashion market.
+On June 28, 2012, YG agreed with Cheil Industries to launch their fashion brand catering not only to Korean teens but also to the global fashion market.
 The first NONAGON store opened in September and sold out within 3 days.
 YG artists Bobby and B.I. also promoted the brand by wearing the clothing to SMTM3.